Modern transport in Kuala Lumpur

 Situation 1: You need to pay the bus driver in cash.

-Situation 2: A pink coach stops in front of you on the MRT.
+Situation 2: A pink coach pulls up in front of you on the MRT.

-Situation 3: You are carrying a very strong-smelling local fruit (Durian).
+Situation 3: You are carrying a very pungent local fruit (Durian).

 The Mobility Ecosystem